Pennsylvania Alcohol Addiction Treatment

 Treatment after Detox

-Once detox is completed through a Silvermist Recovery affiliate and the brain and body have been cleared of alcohol, the next recommended step is to enter some type of formal inpatient or outpatient treatment.
+Once detox is completed through a Silvermist Recovery affiliate and the brain and body have been cleared of alcohol, the next recommended step is to enter some type of formal residential or outpatient treatment.

 Outpatient treatment, meanwhile, can be effective for people who have a mild case of AUD.
-Outpatient treatment (OP) can take place through a doctor’s office, a clinic, and frequent attendance of 12-step support group meetings.
+Outpatient treatment (OP) can take place through a doctor’s office, a clinic and frequent attendance of 12-step support group meetings.
 OP is well-suited for people who have job and family commitments and also have good social support.